sixhours-team/aws-lambda-jdbc-java/README.md

 # AWS Lambda JDBC Java

-Sample AWS Lambda integration with MySQL relational database.
+This is a sample project showing the AWS Lambda integration with MySQL relational database.

 ## Build

-To build the lambda service run this command:
+To build and package the Lambda function in a *.zip* file run following gradle command:

 `./gradlew clean build`

+The resulting *.zip* deployment package can be found in `/build/distributions` directory of the project.

 ## Properties